priya-gitTest/Python-Packaging-with-Pixi/episodes/why_pixi.md

 Pixi is a fast and reproducible package management tool.
 It has lots of [features](https://pixi.sh/latest/#what-is-the-difference-with-pixi) which are not all present in a single tool at this point in time.
 Hence we choose this tool.
 It comes with following features :

-- Native supprt for both PyPI packages and conda
+- Support for both PyPI and Conda packages.
-- Modern
+- Modern & fast.
 - Support for multi-language dependency ( E.g. RUST + Python, or Python + C++)
 - Uses `uv` under the hood.
 - Helps with reproducibility via `pixi.lock`